ObjectiveTruth/objectivetruth.github.io/_posts/2015-07-04-new-jekyll-website.md

 date:   2015-07-04 13:58:00
 categories: jekyll
 ---
-Jekyll is marketed as Blogging for hackers :neckbeard: and they couldn't be more right
+Jekyll is marketed as Blogging for hackers and they couldn't be more right

 ##The Triumph of Markdown